robinoud/BADS7604_HW4_Transfer_Learning/README.md

 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/823814a4fdb8e79904e7bd55a1c93bfa84a8f834/preprocessed%20images.png" style="width:800px;"/>

 ## 3.Network Architecture
 It would be impossible for us with no high computing power to train models from scratch with massive amounts of image data.
 However, there is now a transfer learning technique that empowers us to jump-start our CNNs with the big SOTA models and their pre-trained weights.
-Therefore, we used ImageNet-pretrained models in this experiment to reuse lower layers of the models (feature extractor) and train it with our custom dataset only on layers of classifier due to the small dataset differing from the ImageNet dataset.

 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/0236b467df162ed81b1eb582e0c5629e93364ea9/CNN%20for%20image%20classification.png" style="width:600px;"/>

+We have used six ImageNet-pretrained models such as VGG16, ResNet50, EfficientNetB0, etc., in this experiment to reuse lower layers of the models (feature extractor) and train it with our custom dataset only on layers of classifier due to the small dataset differing from the ImageNet dataset.

+### The best model